emanriquez/Unity-HMS/README.md

 5. Select Import and Unity will deploy the Unity plugin into your Assets Folder
 ____

-### 3 - Configure your Manifest
+### 3 - Configurar el Manifest

-In order for the plugin to work you need to add some information to your Android's Manifest.
-Make sure you have this information before proceeding.
+Necesitamos
 * App ID.
 The app's unique ID.
+(Buscalo en portal Developer)
 * CPID.
 The developer's unique ID.
+(Buscalo en portal de Developer en IAP)
 * Package Name

 Get all this info from [Huawei Developer](https://developer.huawei.com/consumer/en/).
 Open the developers console go to My Services > HUAWEI IAP, and click on your apps name to enter the Detail page.